-Major corn-producing states, including Iowa, Illinois, Nebraska, Minnesota, and Indiana, would largely benefit from the removal of restrictions.686 For example, Minnesota could see an additional \$20 million of agricultural exports (much of that likely corn), according to the Minnesota's Department of Agriculture.687
+Major corn-producing states, including Iowa, Illinois, Nebraska, Minnesota, and Indiana, would largely benefit from the removal of restrictions.
+For example, Minnesota could see an additional \$20 million of agricultural exports (much of that likely corn), according to the Minnesota's Department of Agriculture.
+Department of Agriculture.